MANOJPATRA1991/LOG-ANALYSIS/README.md

-# LOG ANALYSIS
+# LOGS ANALYSIS

-This project was done as the third of 6 projects from the [Udacity Full Stack Nanodegree course](https://in.udacity.com/course/full-stack-web-developer-nanodegree--nd004/).
+This project is apart of Part 3 *The Backend: Databases & Applications* of the [Udacity Full Stack Nanodegree course](https://in.udacity.com/course/full-stack-web-developer-nanodegree--nd004/).

 ## Table of Contents
 1. [Installation](#installation)